vitan/vitan.github.io/_posts/2013-07-15-rhel6-mailserver-MTA-postfix-MDA-dovecot.md

 =========================================================================

 A simplest mail server deployment doc presents smallest config using postfix for MTA, dovecot for MDA and Evolution for MUA, which *DONOT* need DNS setting.
-I am looking such virtual machine as a test/devel-server for project development.
+I am using such virtual machine as a test/devel-server for project development.

 Prerequisites
 -------------